-The consumer assistance section includes four division investigators and one program manager who resolve conflicts between utilities and their customers.
-Customers faced with service disconnections often seek help in negotiating payment arrangements.
+The Consumer Assistance section includes four division investigators and one program manager who resolve conflicts between utilities and their customers.
 Consumer Assistance may mediate disputes over billing, deposits, line extensions and other service problems.
 Consumer Assistance monitors Idaho utilities to verify they are complying with Commission orders and regulations.
 Investigators participate in general rate and policy cases when rate design and customer service issues are brought before the Commission.